-An important feature of network security is to gather messages from your security systems, to examine those records frequently, and to keep them in an archive for future reference.
-The WatchGuard log message system creates log files with information about security related events that you can review to monitor your network security and activity, identify security risks, and address them.
+As a part of proactive network management it is important to gather messages from your security systems, examine those records frequently, and keep them in an archive for future reference.
+The Firebox generates log messages with information about security related events that you can review to monitor your network security and activity, identify security risks, and address them.

-A log file is a list of events, along with information about those events.
+A log file includes a list of events, and information about those events.
 An event is one activity that occurs on the Firebox.
 An example of an event is when the Firebox denies a packet.
 Your Firebox can also capture information about allowed events to give you a more complete picture of the activity on your network.

-To learn more about the different kinds of log messages that the Firebox sends, see Types of Log Messages.
+To learn more about the different typess of log messages, see Types of Log Messages.

 For more information about how to configure your Firebox to send log messages, see these topics: